jackburridge/jwb/blog/2025/magic_of_the_callable_abstraction.rst

 .. literalinclude:: callable/kafka_01.py

 Looking good, but it's not actually doing anything, we need to subscribe to something.
-But what does that mean in this event-driven world.
+But what does that mean in this event-driven context?
 Well in the API world there is an idea of a path, and method which combined are your operation.
 So we need to add some kind of mapping of topic to operation:

 .. literalinclude:: callable/kafka_02.py